-Almost 70% of non–FDA approved CBD products don’t have the amount of CBD stated on the label.So, what’s in the bottle?
+Almost 70% of non–FDA approved CBD products tested did not have the amount of CBD stated on the label.So, what’s in the bottle?

 Not all CBD products are created equal

-Learn why FDA approval means batch-to-batch consistency and safety proven by extensive studies
+Learn why FDA approval means batch-to-batch consistency and safety established by extensive studies

 See through the CBD clutter

 It seems like every day we hear about a new CBD (cannabidiol) product that can be used for one ailment or another.
 In reality, few of the health benefits claimed by CBD products have any scientific backing, and most products have not been clinically tested or approved.
-When CBD products are used for medicinal purposes like reducing seizures, how do you know the product you’ve selected will actually achieve what it claims?
+When CBD products are used by people with medical needs, like reducing seizures, how do you know the product you’ve selected will actually achieve what it claims?
 Can you trust that the content of each bottle is consistent?
-And most importantly, do you know if it’s tested for side effects?
+And most importantly, do you know if it’s been tested to understand potential side effects?

 The straight facts start here